elastic/examples/Machine Learning/Security Analytics Recipes/suspicious_process_activity/EXAMPLE.md

 ## Pre-requisites

-- Filebeat v5.4
+- Filebeat v5.4 or later
-- Elasticsearch v5.4
+- Elasticsearch v5.4 or later
-- X-Pack v5.4 with ML beta
+- X-Pack v5.4 or later with Machine Learning
 - Auditd

 ## Recipe Components